prince1823/colab91-ap-agent/API_DOCUMENTATION.md

 5. **Direct Mappings**: Skip LLM classification entirely - return stored path immediately.

 6. **Taxonomy Constraints**: Replace RAG retrieval with stored list - LLM still classifies but only from allowed paths.

+7. **Classification Workflow**: The workflow is decoupled into three stages:
+   - **Canonicalization**: Maps client columns to canonical schema (automated)
+   - **Verification**: Human review where you can add/remove columns and fix mappings
+   - **Classification**: Runs full classification on verified dataset
+   - Workflow state is tracked in the database and can be paused/resumed at any stage